fbielejec/cljs-firebase-client/README.md

 Stick with the API of the javascript client [docs](https://firebase.google.com/docs/web/setup), all of the documented methods have their version in the JS library.
 There are helper methods to kebab-case and keywordize the return values and responses.
+Most of the functions will return a JS/Promise.
+The [events](#events) namespace provides re-frame events which wrap some of the API (work-in-progress).

 - [firebase.core](#core)
   - [init!](#init)